Farris B. Streeter

-Biography
+Early life

 Ferris B. Streeter was born in Harford Township, Pennsylvania on September 24, 1819.
 He attended Harford Academy and the Clinton Liberal Institute in Clinton, New York, afterwards becoming a teacher at Harford Academy.

+Post teaching career

 Streeter studied law and was admitted to the bar in 1841, afterwards establishing a practice in Susquehanna County, Pennsylvania.

 From 1843 to 1847 Streeter served as a deputy prosecuting attorney for Susquehanna County.

 A Democrat, Streeter served in the Pennsylvania Senate for the 10th district from 1847 to 1850.

 Streeter was appointed Solicitor of the United States Treasury in 1853, and served until 1858, resigning over disagreement with Franklin Pierce's policy on the admission of Kansas to the Union.

 In 1859 Streeter was a Delegate to the Pennsylvania State Democratic Convention.

 Having joined the Republican Party, in March, 1865 Streeter was appointed a Judge of the Pennsylvania District Court.
 He won successive reelections and served until his death in 1877.

-Streeter died on August 19, 1877 and is interred at the Montrose Cemetery in Montrose, Pennsylvania.
+Streeter died on August 19, 1877.
+He was buried at Montrose Cemetery in Montrose, Pennsylvania.